Surveillance video links man to fatal shooting in Lauderhill

 LAUDERHILL, Fla. - A Pompano Beach man was arrested Monday after video from a surveillance camera linked him to a fatal shooting last week in Lauderhill, police said.

-Police found 28-year-old Roy Brockington dead in a parking lot just after 6 a.m.
+Police found Roy Brockington, 28, dead in a parking lot just after 6 a.m.
 Friday in the 5300 block of Northwest 27th Street.

 According to the arrest report, the video shows a man tapping Brockington on the shoulder and shooting him in the back of the head.
 The man then fled in a white Chrysler.